emissary-ingress/emissary/how-to/auth-external.md

 ## Example

-See [the Getting Started document](#../user-guide/getting-started.md) for an example.
+See [the Ambassador Authentication Tutorial](#../user-guide/auth-tutorial.md) for an example.